peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

 ```

 # 2.Model buliding
-The [/Model_building](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Model_buliding) folder contains the code for building machine learning models using K-Nearest Neighbors (KNN), Random Forest (RF), eXtreme Gradient Boosting (XGBoost), and AutoGluon-Tablular (AutoGluon) using an expression matrix.
+The [/Model_building](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Model_buliding) folder contains the code for building machine learning models using K-Nearest Neighbors (KNN), eXtreme Gradient Boosting (XGBoost), and Random Forest (RF) using an expression matrix.
 The data is split into 80% for training and 20% for testing.
 The folder also includes an R script for generating visualizations of model performance. **No manual execution of R scripts is required**.
 The models will be saved after training, allowing for future use without retraining.

 ## input files
 * Expression matrix: the expression matrix is in CSV format stored in the `Data/` folder.
 Rows represent genes, and columns represent samples.
 The first column must be labeled **"Gene"** and contain the gene names.
-The file name must **start with** "KNN", "RandomForest", "XGBoost", or "Autogluon" to indicate which model will be trained.
+The file name must **start with** "KNN",  "XGBoost", or "RandomForest" to indicate which model will be trained.

     Example file names:
     - `KNN_expression_matrix.csv`
+    - `XGBoost_expression_matrix.csv`
     - `RandomForest_expression_matrix.csv`
-    - `XGBoost_expression_matrix.csv`
-    - `Autogluon_expression_matrix.csv`

 * Gene classification: contains two columns: one for genes and another for their classification information.
 The first column should match the **"Gene"** column in the expression matrix, and the second column must be named **"Classification"**.
 * Unknown gene expression matrix: the format of the unknown gene expression matrix is the same as that of the expression matrix.